36 Ways to Debloat in 36 Hours

 Fit in a Mini Workout

 Since you went to bed early, you shouldn’t have any trouble waking up 20 minutes early to fit in a quick sweat session.
-Not only will hitting the weights or hopping on the treadmill get things moving and help your body flush out bloat-inducing salt, it will make you feel leaner.
-And when you’re in a bathing suit, you know that feelings you best is half the battle.
+Not only will hitting the weights or hopping on the treadmill get things moving and help your body flush out bloat-inducing salt, but it will also make you feel leaner.
+And when you’re in a bathing suit, you know that feeling your best is half the battle.